An API (application programming interface) is a software-to-software interface that enables two applications to exchange data with each other.

 Let us discuss them one by one.

-SOAP uses the XML based messaging data format that is used by the web service-enabled applications to communicate with each other over the web.
+It uses the XML-based messaging data format that is used by web service-enabled applications to communicate with each other over the web.

 SOAP is a standard protocol for encoding text in XML that invoke different functions in other applications.

-But has different levels of programming language support that is, it works absolutely fine between Java & .NET but not as between Python & PHP.
+But has different levels of programming language support that is, it works absolutely fine between Java & .NET but not between Python & PHP.

-SOAP has the ability to use different transport protocols like HTTP, SMTP over which the applications can transfer data among each other.
+SOAP has the ability to use different transport protocols like HTTP, and SMTP over which the applications can transfer data among each other.

 REST uses various types of representations to represent a resource i.e. Text, JSON, XML.
 But the most popular were XML and JSON data formats used by the REST.

 GraphQL is a query language for APIs and also a server-side runtime environment for executing queries by using a set of rules you define for your data.

 GraphQL provides a complete and understandable description of the data in your API.
 A GraphQL query returns data in a specified format usually in form of a JSON string as fetched from the server end.

-Gives your clients the power to ask for exactly what they are exactly looking for, makes it easier to evolve APIs over time.
+Gives your clients the power to ask for exactly what they are exactly looking for, and makes it easier to evolve APIs over time.